OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

 Probably at least once it pause and warn you that you are about to install software with unsigned content.

-This is what the warning window may look like:
+You may get a window titled ``Trust Authorities`` that looks like:

-.. odsafig:: Images/trust_parties.png
+.. odsafig:: Images/trust_authorities.png
    :width: 750
    :align: center
    :capalign: justify
    :figwidth: 90%
+   :alt: trust_authorities

+When it does this, select the checkbox next to 'https://web-cat.org/' and click the ``Trust Selected`` button.

+You may get another window titled ``Trust Artifacts`` that looks like:

+.. odsafig:: Images/trust_artifacts.png
+   :width: 750
+   :align: center
+   :capalign: justify
+   :figwidth: 90%
-   :alt: trust_parties
+   :alt: trust_artifacts

-When it does this, click on the listed item(s) and then click the ``Trust Selected`` button to continue the installation.
+When it does this, select the checkboxes as the image shows and click the ``Trust Selected`` button.
+The install will continue.
 Restart Eclipse when prompted to complete the process.

 Final Setup